futoin/specs/draft/ftn12_async_api.md

 It may be required to limit maximum number of pending AsyncSteps flows.
 If overall queue limit is reached then new entries must get "DefenseRejected" error.

+### 1.11.7.
+Processing limits

+Request processing stability requires to limit both simultaneous connections and request rate.
+Therefore a special synchronization primitive `Limiter` wrapping `Mutex` and `Throttle` is introduced to impose limits in scope.

 # 2. Async Steps API

 ## 2.1.
 Types